Constipation in Newborn

 Gently moving your baby’s legs in a bicycle motion will help the stool move along the stomach and intestines more easily.
 Watch for signs from your baby as they allow you to know it feels good by letting out a smile.

-Ease it out with gripe water for constipation.
+Ease the constipation in babies with gripe water.
 Infant colic solutions like Woodward’s gripe water can help your baby move things along safely and gently.
 It is an effective product for babies that can help relieve colic and gas caused due to indigestion.
 Straining causes pain, gripe water helps your baby relax, so that passing stool becomes easier, relieving the pain so that your baby can have regular bowel movements.
-Woodward’s can be given up to 3 times each day, for best results, it is recommended not to mix Woodward’s with any other formula or breast milk.
+Woodward’s can be given up to 3 times each day, for best results, it is not recommended to mix Woodward’s Gripe Water with any other formula or breast milk.